abtzpro/HSNNAI/README.md

 The script ends by running the Flask application.
 If the script is run directly, the Flask application will start listening for incoming requests on port 5000.

+## So...
+Like, What is it actually??

+ *Long Short-Term Memory (LSTM) Neural Networks*

+Long Short-Term Memory networks, commonly known as LSTMs, are a type of Recurrent Neural Network (RNN) designed to learn from sequences of data where the temporal dynamics are relevant.
+They are especially known for their ability to overcome the vanishing gradient problem, a common issue in traditional RNNs, which makes them particularly suited for longer sequences of data.

+In the context of our chatbot project, we use LSTMs for processing sequences of text.
+Each input sequence consists of a series of words represented by their indices in a dictionary (known as a 'vocabulary') created from the dataset.
+Each word in a sequence is connected to a time step, and the order of these steps matters because the meaning of a sentence can change dramatically based on the order of its words.

+An LSTM network maintains a form of memory by using a series of 'gates'.
+These gates control the flow of information into and out of each LSTM cell, allowing it to keep or discard data based on its relevance to the task at hand.

+For our chatbot, the LSTM network is trained to generate a response given a sequence of words (utterance).
+The trained model predicts the next word in a sequence, and can generate an entire sentence by iteratively feeding the predicted word back into the model as part of the input sequence.

+We use a Bidirectional LSTM (BiLSTM) which involves duplicating the LSTM layer in the network so that there are now two layers side-by-side, then providing the input sequence as-is as input to the first layer, and providing a reversed copy of the input sequence to the second.
+This can provide additional context to the network and result in faster and even fuller learning on the problem.

+The chatbot is trained by optimizing a loss function with respect to the model parameters (i.e., the weights of the connections in the network).
+The goal is to find the set of parameters that results in the model generating responses that are as close as possible to the actual human responses in the dataset.

+After training, the LSTM model can generate a response to any given user input, making it the core component of our chatbot's ability to carry out meaningful conversations.